ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 The lowest selleing product is jacket with Five Thousand Four Hundred and Fifty-two.
 - Hat was only sold at North, East and West.

-- Glove was only sold at South and West Region
+- Glove was only sold at South and West Region,

-- Shirt was only sold at Northern and Eastern Region
+- Shirt was only sold at Northern and Eastern Region,

- - Shoes was only sold at South, East and West Region
+ - Shoes was only sold at South, East and West Region,

- - Socks was only sold at South and West Region
+ - Socks was only sold at South and West Region,

-  -Jacket was only sold at North and East Region
+-Jacket was only sold at North and East Region.